-Click on Save and your Sectona authentication mechanism will be enabled.
+Click on Save, and your Sectona authentication mechanism will be enabled.

-To provide the user the authority for access on any of the above-mentioned list of supported techniques in Sectona MFA, you need to provide that information in the User Access Policy and select the MFA type from the drop-down list.
+To provide the user the authority for access to any of the above-mentioned list of supported techniques in Sectona MFA, you need to provide that information in the User Access Policy and select the MFA type from the drop-down list.